SMP - how it is worked out

 How your average weekly earnings are calculated

 To qualify for SMP your average weekly earnings must be at least equal to the lower earnings limit (LEL).
 The LEL that applies to you is the one which is current on the Saturday at the end of your qualifying week.
 The LEL changes every year.
-The LEL is £116 in the 2018-2019 tax year.
+The LEL is £120 in the 2021-2022 and 2022-2023 tax years.

 To calculate your average weekly earnings your employer will average your gross earnings over a period of at least eight weeks up to and including the last payday before the end of your qualifying week.
 The qualifying week is the 15th week before the week your baby is due.
 This period may vary depending on how often you are paid – weekly, monthly or other intervals.